ONSdigital/dp/guides/AWS_ACCOUNT_ACCESS.md

   SSO Region: eu-west-2
 ```

+N.B. follow instructions for the _"Legacy non-refreshable configuration"_.
+Creating sso-session names will cause a `SSOProviderInvalidToken: the SSO session has expired or is invalid` error for `dp-cli`.

 Each environment you have access to will need to be configured.
 Make sure you name each profile the same as the environment (dp-sandbox, dp-staging, dp-prod, dp-ci) so that it works seamlessly with other DP tooling (dp-cli, terraform).
 A sample config is included at the end of this guide as a reference.

 ## Sample config for `~/.aws/config`: